terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ```

 We can see that communication *client-server* is encoded `ws.send(encode(message, key))`, using two keys `key` and `key2`.
-Initialy our key is equal to `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` and then after some _shuffling_ it transforms to `key2`.
-Also first message sent by `sockets` is just client's `User-Agent`, which is also used to transofrm the `key`.
+Initially, our key is equal to `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` and then after some _shuffling_ it transforms to `key2`.
+Also, the first message sent by `sockets` is just client's `User-Agent`, which is also used to transform the `key`.

 `User-Agent` is not a secret, because we can easily fetch it from `HTTP headers`.

 > User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/63.0.3239.132 Safari/537.36

-To confirm encode functions returns the same encoded message which I decoded from `WireShark` I evalueated `encode` function with `User-Agent` as the message and `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` as the key.
-As expected, the try has succeeded.
+To confirm encode functions returns the same encoded message which I decoded from `Wireshark` I evaluated `encode` function with `User-Agent` as the message and `MeitamANbcfv2yXDH1RjPTzVqnLYFhE54uJUkdwCgGB36srQ8o9ZK7WxSp` as the key.
+As expected, the trial has succeeded.

 > WebSocket: T4N8jgYZ5ChvnMJyKyAPCvwAcAmjAhVLt12DeE6SXJQxKsXyv3HL2xKXgASRLHpkDDYRxYQVJt1rNGH6KxyWkkK2gQep84LG33j5N1fzFaxDeXmKfcargKYanYq66KKs9U2XTWEerSwBMCPbsj7faMHQzSkNH